Geonkick-Synthesizer/redkite/README.md

 * RkProgressBar
 * RkWidget

-### Build & install Redkite
+### Build & Install Redkite

-I order to build Redkite there is a need to install the following development packages:
+In order to build Redkite there is a need to install the following development packages:

 * Cairo